AlfredLeeCS/Projects/CV - Object Detection/readme.md

 ## Computer Vision : Person Tracker Detector

-Project Objective : To build an object detector for the detection of person figure in the images path.
+Project Objective : To build an object detector for the detection of person figure in the images.

 --------------------------------------------------------------------------------------